Olympus E-600 vs Panasonic L10

 Apart from body and sensor, cameras can and do differ across a range of features.
 The E-600 and the L10 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (95%), but the viewfinder of the E-600 has a higher magnification than the one of the L10 (0.48x vs 0.46x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Olympus E-600, the Panasonic L10, and comparable cameras.

 One feature that differentiates the E-600 and the L10 is in-body image stabilization (IBIS).
-The E-600 reduces the risk of handshake-induced blur with all attached lenses, while the L10 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-600 reduces the risk of handshake-induced blur with all attached lenses, while the L10 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The E-600 writes its imaging data to Compact Flash or xD Picture cards, while the L10 uses SDHC cards.
 The E-600 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the L10 only has one slot.